chrissolanilla/CSolanillaBio/_posts/2018-09-12-css-specificity.md

 To wrap up, I don’t think you necessarily need to calculate the specificity of all your selectors.
 But it helps to keep it in mind when you’re writing your CSS.
 Personally I try to avoid using id selectors when I can.
 The fact that they can override any class selector can make your CSS difficult to figure out pretty quickly.
 And once that starts, it’s only a matter of time before you or someone else may resort to using <code>!important</code> just to get something to work.
 Which, you know, is a pretty horrifying prospect.
 To summarize:

 * Remember that id selectors always take priority over class selectors
-* <code>!important</code> should never be used, but when you absolutely have to, use them sparingly (but don't use them!).
+* <code>!important</code> should never be used, but when you absolutely have to, use them sparingly (but don't use them!)
 * Bonus tip: avoid using inline styles if you can
+* Don't use <code>!important</code>

 ## Links & Notes

 * [CSS Specificity: Things You Should Know](https://www.smashingmagazine.com/2007/07/css-specificity-things-you-should-know/)
 * [W3C: Calculating a selector's specificity](https://www.w3.org/TR/selectors-3/#specificity)
 * [CSS Tutorial #5: Cascading Order and Inheritance](https://www.mrc-productivity.com/techblog/?p=769)
-* This post was partially adapted from a presentation I gave on CSS Specificity.
+* Note: This post was partially adapted from a presentation I gave on CSS Specificity